Audit Data Engineer

 Community Engagement

 Kindred’s purpose is lived out through its members and in community with the congregations and charitable organizations that they support financially and volunteer with.
-Kindred strives to make a positive impact in the communities they serve by pledging to tangible impacts, including monetary contributions, programs, and events, in three key focus areas:
+Kindred strives to make a positive impact in the communities they serve by supporting tangible impacts, including monetary contributions, programs, and events, in two key focus areas:

-• Housing: Building partnerships to advance the availability of safe and affordable housing.
+• Housing Stability: Building partnerships to advance the availability and stability of safe and affordable housing.

-• Hunger: Engaging with different partners to improve access to healthy food and contribute to the development of a sustainable food system.
+• Food Security: Engaging with different partners to improve access to healthy food and contribute to the development of a sustainable food system.

 The Kindred Charitable Fund Committee approved more than $160,000 in grants for 2025, and more than $1.6 million since 1999.
 More than 200 groups have benefited from these grants, which have impacted people and communities across Ontario.